AnuoviyaKandasamy/anuoviya-portfolio/README.md

 ## 🚀 Getting Started

-1. **Resume.** Your resume PDF is already included at `assets/resume/Anuoviya_Kandasamy_Resume.pdf` — the "Download Resume" buttons point to this exact path.
+1. **Resume.** Your resume PDF is already included at `Anuoviya_Kandasamy_Resume.pdf` — the "Download Resume" buttons point to this exact path.
 Replace the file (keep the same name) any time you update your resume.

 2. **Add your LinkedIn URL.** Open `script.js` and set the `LINKEDIN_URL` constant near the top of the file:
    ```js